marcel-goldschen-ohm/NEU-Spring-2019/README.md

 There are many ways to install python.
 This is one way.

 1. Go to https://www.anaconda.com/download and download the Anaconda Python distribution (get the latest version 3.x).
 Just follow the install steps.
 Anaconda comes with a bunch of useful scientific libraries such as Numpy and Scipy that you would otherwise have to install yourself.
 2. Launch Anaconda Navigator.
 Install JupyterLab and Spyder via the widgets in the Home tab.
-JupyterLab is a web-based python notebook and Spyder is an environment for runnin Python that is similar to MATLAB.
+JupyterLab is a web-based python notebook and Spyder is an environment for running Python that is similar to MATLAB.

 ## Install R (optional)
 1. Go to https://cran.revolutionanalytics.com/index.html and download R. Run the installer.